DVLP-CMATERJU/Two-Step-Feature-Enhancement/README.md

 # Implementing the code for Cervical Cytology data

-Extract the deep features from the cervical cytlogy data and save the features in a csv file (without headers) where the last column contains the original labels of the data.
+Similarly the script can be modified for extracting features from other models.

+Structure the directory as follows:

 ```

 .
++-- data
+|   +-- .
+|   +-- train
+|   +-- val
++-- extract_features.py
 +-- fitnessFUNs.py
 +-- GWO.py
 +-- main.py
 +-- resnet50.csv
-+-- vgg16.csv
 +-- selector.py
 +-- solution.py
 +-- transfer_functions_benchmark.py

 ```

+To extract ResNet-50 features run the following script:

+`python extract_features.py`

 Run the following code for the feature set optimization: